postcss/autoprefixer/README.md

 }
 ```

-There is two types of control commens:
+There is two types of control comments:

 * `/* autoprefixer: off */` disable the whole block *before* and after comment.
 * `/* autoprefixer: ignore next */` disable only next property